 Some habits and principles seem to send their light around the corners of our lives, lighting the way ahead, even when we cannot see the light directly.
-For me, and I think for humanity generally, freedom and faith are among these.
+For me, and I think for humanity generally, faith and the arts are among these.

-I add writing, by which one may practice and promote the other habits, and reading, which feeds the rest — and because I enjoy both in themselves.
+I add writing and reading, because they feed the rest — and because I enjoy both in themselves.

-Hence “Bendable Light,” a gathering place for thoughts — mostly mine — on these subjects and others which shine their light into my life, at least.
+Hence “Bendable Light,” a gathering place for thoughts — mostly mine — on these subjects and others which shine their light into my life.